indigodavid/indigodavid/README.md

 - 👀 I’m know CSS, HTML, Javascript, Java, and a bit of C. I am learning React, Ruby, Swift, among other technologies.
 - 💞️ I’m looking to collaborate on different kinds of software projects to hone my problem solving skills.
 - 💻 I also would like to collaborate on ARM-based software since I am interested in the new Apple Processors capabilities (M1, M1 Pro, and M1 MAX).
+- 📥 I'm open to offers and looking for remote jobs.
 - 📫 People can reach me by email: indigodavid@gmail.com.

 [![David's GitHub stats](https://github-readme-stats.vercel.app/api?username=indigodavid&show_icons=true&theme=ayu-mirage)](https://github.com/indigodavid/github-readme-stats)